Last updated 12th October 2021

 As the appointment for a COVID-19 vaccine will be very brief (less than 5 minutes), if you have any in-depth questions or concerns about either the AstraZeneca or Pfizer COVID-19 vaccines, or are unsure which is right for you due to underlying medical conditions, you are advised to make an initial, separate standard (15 minute) consultation with your regular GP, then make a subsequent vaccine booking.

-If you are aged 18 – 59 years and want to receive the AstraZeneca vaccine, or if you are aged 60 years and over and believe you may be eligible for the Pfizer vaccine, we ask that you make an initial booking with your GP to discuss first.
+If you are aged 18 – 59 years and want to receive the AstraZeneca vaccine, or if you believe you may be eeligible for a 3rd or booster dose, we ask that you make an initial booking with your GP to discuss first.

 It is not advisable to receive the vaccine if you are unwell with a high temperature of greater than 38.5°C on the day of vaccination.